pilotmoon/PopClip-Extensions/source/ChatGPTWebsite.popclipext/Readme.md

 OpenAI model to select via URL parameter.
 Options are "Default" (currently GPT-3.5), "GPT 4" and "GPT 4o".

-#### Custom GPT identifier

-If you want to use a custom GPT, you can paste the identifier here.
-You will find it in the URL of the website.
-It starts with `g-`, for example, `g-HMNcP6w7d-data-analyst`.

 #### Prompt

-Optional text to include at the start of the first message of each new chat.
+Optional prompt to include with the first message of each new chat.
 The message will be formatted like this:

 ```
 {your prompt here}